ancjainil/TravelAgent/README.md

 Note that this method of running our program is unstable due to webhook constraints imposed by the free version of Dialogflow.

+## Sample phrases to ask our chatbot:
+- I want to visit Italy.
+- What kind of food should I eat there?
+- I don't like pizza.
+- What other meals can I eat?
+- What should I do there?
+- What should I see there?
+- Actually, I want to visit France instead.
+- What cities do you recommend?
+- What languages do they speak?
+- What is the local currency?
+- How do I stay safe there?
+- How is the weather in the summer?
+- Thank you, goodbye!